-On multiple visits at the end of 2019, I tried to order an Uber in Cancun Airport and received the message “Uber is currently unavailable in your area”.
+On multiple visits to Cancun, I’ve tried to order an Uber in Cancun Airport and received the message “Uber is currently unavailable in your area”.
 Having spoken to local friends, I’m told that Uber cars are not allowed to go to airports in Mexico, so chances are you won’t be able to take one from the airport.
 You should be able to take one to the airport, though.

 I’ve heard reports that some drivers will park in the carpark, and walk inside to meet you at the pickup point, before walking you back to their car and paying for parking.
 However, I was unable to even try to order a car when I was at the airport.